Cybersecurity Law of the People's Republic of China: Provisions

 The law establishes stringent data localization requirements.

 The law is applicable to all businesses in China that manage their own servers or other data networks.
-Network operators are expected, among other things, to clarify cybersecurity responsibilities within their organization, take technical measures to safeguard network operations, prevent data leaks and theft, and report any cybersecurity incidents to both users of the network and the relevant implementing department for that sector.
+Network operators are expected, among other things, to clarify cybersecurity responsibilities within their organizations, implement technical measures to safeguard network operations, prevent data leaks and theft, and report any cybersecurity incidents to both network users and the relevant implementing department for that sector.

-The law is composed of supportive subdivisions of regulations that specify the purpose of it.
+The law is composed of supporting subdivisions of regulations that specify its purpose.
 For instance, the Core Infrastructure Initiative (CII) Security Protection Regulations and Measures for Security Assessment of Cross-border Transfer of Personal Information and Important Data.
-However, the law is yet to be set in stone since China's government authorities are occupied with defining more contingent laws to better correspond with the cybersecurity law.
-By incorporating preexisting laws on VPN and data security into the cybersecurity law, the Chinese government reinforces its control in addition to emphasize has the need for foreign companies to comply with domestic regulations.
+However, the law is yet to be finalized as China's government authorities are occupied with defining additional contingent laws to better align with the cybersecurity law.
+By incorporating preexisting laws on VPNs and data security into the cybersecurity law, the Chinese government reinforces its control and underscores the need for foreign companies to comply with domestic regulations.

 The cybersecurity law also provides regulations and definitions on legal liability.
 For different types of illegal conduct, the law sets a variety of punishments, such as fines, suspension for rectification, revocation of permits and business licenses, and others.
-The Law accordingly grant cybersecurity and administration authorities with rights and guidelines to carry out law enforcement on illegal acts.
+The Law accordingly grants cybersecurity and administrative authorities with rights and guidelines to carry out law enforcement on illegal acts.

 Related regulations

-In July 2021, the Cyberspace Administration of China issued "Regulations on the Management of Security Vulnerabilities in Network Products" requiring that all vulnerabilities be reported to the Ministry of Industry and Information Technology (MIIT) and prohibits the public disclosure of vulnerabilities, including to overseas organizations.
+In July 2021, the Cyberspace Administration of China issued "Regulations on the Management of Security Vulnerabilities in Network Products" requiring that all vulnerabilities be reported to the Ministry of Industry and Information Technology (MIIT) and prohibiting the public disclosure of vulnerabilities, including to overseas organizations.

+In March 2024, China's Provisions on Promoting and Regulating Cross-Border Data Flows, which CAC had issued, became effective.
+These provisions aim to integrate obligations across the Cybersecurity Law, the Data Security Law, and the Personal Information Protection Law.
+Among other measures, it in certain circumstances it requires a CAC-led review of data exports across China's borders.
+Measures for the Administration of the Reporting of Cybersecurity Incidents went into effect on 1 November 2025.